virtualop/vop/README.md

-The vop is a systems automation scripting framework.
+The vop is a scripting framework.

-It organizes (ruby) scripts into commands living in plugins, defines services that can be installed and managed, and comes with a shell and a web interface.
+It organizes ruby scripts as *commands* living in *plugins*, defines and manages *services*, and can be accessed from the command line or a web interface.

-# Status: WIP
+## Status : Alpha

 This is work in progress.
-Do not assume everything you read to be totally accurate and/or stable.
+Do not assume everything you read to be totally accurate, stable or final.

 # Installation

 ## as a gem:

   $ gem install vop

 # Usage

 Call `vop` to start the shell.

-Use the tab key for completion, type "help" for more info, `list_plugins` and `list_commands` for an overview.

 # Syntax